Battle Over Sports Betting Ads - Radio Ink

-New York Congressman Paul Tonko has introduced the Betting On Our Future Act that would ban all online and electronic advertising of sports gambling.
+The sports betting category has become a very lucrative one for the radio industry.
+In New York, Congressman Paul Tonko has introduced the Betting On Our Future Act that would ban all online and electronic advertising of sports gambling.
 The NY State Broadcasters Association opposes the legislation.

 NYSBA believes a ban on sports wagering advertising prevents all responsible adults from receiving information about a legal product in New York, raising significant constitutional issues.
 The Association believes there are more effective options available to address issues concerning problem gambling and protecting children.